born-2learn/born-2learn.github.io/_posts/2020-12-6-vqc-qsharp-part1.md

 [image map – zz]
 *ZZFeatureMap*

-## Building the Circuit that Classifies
+## 2. Variational Circuit - The quantum classification circuit

 In this step we append a short depth Variational Circuit to the previously constructed feature map.
 The parameters of this variational circuit are then trained in the classical optimization loop until it classifies the datapoints correctly.
 This is the learning stage of the algorithm and accuracy of the model can vary based on the variational circuit one chooses.
 It is essential to choose a variational circuit of shorter depth (making it especially viable for implementations on real hardware), lesser number of parameters to train (faster training process) while making sure its Expressability and Entangling capacity are enough to classify our dataset to the degree we want.
 Building variational circuits with such conflicting properties, similar to the study on quantum feature maps, is an active field of research.